 What is stereotactic radiosurgery?

-Stereotactic radiosurgery uses 360-degree beams of high-intensity and highly focused radiation beams to destroy the DNA of cells in tumors to prevent them from duplicating and growing.
+Stereotactic radiosurgery uses high-intensity and highly focused radiation beams to destroy the DNA of cells in tumors to prevent them from duplicating and growing.
 It is a non-invasive procedure that is used to treat tumors, both cancerous and benign, in different parts of the body.
 Neurosurgery One uses stereotactic radiosurgery specifically to treat tumors in the head and brain and also to treat trigeminal neuralgia.
 In the case of trigeminal neuralgia, the radiation destroys the nerve ending that is sending pain signals to the brain.

 Stereotactic radiosurgery is performed as on outpatient procedure, which means you check in, have the procedure, and go home on the same day.